Originally Published: December 31, 1969 - Last Updated / Reviewed On: April 7, 2014

 - Skin and/or lips are cold, clammy, and pale or bluish in color.

-Call 911 immediately if the above signs are present.
+Call 911 immediately if the any of the above signs are present.
 If you are on or near the Columbia University campus, call Columbia University Emergency Medical Service (CU-EMS) at 4-5555 from any campus phone or call (212) 854-5555.
 If you are with someone who is experiencing alcohol poisoning, gently prop him or her up on his or her side while waiting for an ambulance; this will prevent him or her from choking if s/he begins to vomit while unconscious.

 Anytime a person has been drinking excessively, s/he needs to be watched very carefully for danger signs that s/he could be at risk for alcohol poisoning or other medical emergencies.
 These might include: